 “I believe she inspired many to not be afraid to put pieces together to form quilts no matter how big or small your scraps of fabric tend to be cut.
 The idea is to not be afraid, but get inspired.”

-The Liberated Quilting Pathway – Based on Gwen Marston’s style of Liberated quilting, this class encourages and nudges students to make their own quilts from making parts to improv piecing and anything in between.
+Liberated Techniques – Based on Gwen Marston’s style of Liberated quilting, this class encourages and nudges students to make their own quilts.
+Students can begin with traditional blocks, free-form piecing or anything in between.
+A hands-on workshop that includes lots of demos and tips.

 String Quilts – Liberate your string piecing and use small pieces to make bigger pieces without using a foundation.